Five Pressing Employment Law Issues HR Professionals Should Know

 About the Master of Legal Studies Program at Northeastern University

-Designed for non-lawyer professionals, the online MLS helps leaders in highly regulated industries gain the knowledge to excel in their careers.
+Designed for non-lawyer professionals, the online MLS helps leaders in highly regulated industries gain the expertise to excel in their careers.
 Choose a general course of study or select one of five concentration options:

 Learn more about our online MLS program.